BYLAWS AND GUIDELINES

 .
 The primary objective of this league shall be the promotion and encouragement of soccer through community participation and good sportsmanship.
 This league shall stand as a reflection of athletic quality, healthy competition, and soccer education within the community.

 .
-In furtherance of objective "A", this league will consist of a scheduled season of games, played at the fields at Hellwig Memorial Park, Valley View Park or fields in Prince William County.
+In furtherance of objective "A", this league will consist of a scheduled season of games (7 or 8 games), played at the fields at Hellwig Memorial Park, Valley View Park or fields in Prince William County.

 Other objectives are to engage community activities, to encourage adult participation, and to promote the finest qualities of soccer.